adnelson/requery/README.md

 ### Features

 * A generic SQL abstract syntax tree as a suite of ReasonML types
+* Functions and other tools for:
-* Functions to build queries programmatically and composably
+  * Building queries programmatically and composably
-* Functions to decode rows returned from a query into domain objects
+  * Decoding rows returned from a query into domain objects
-* Functions to encode domain objects into rows for database insertion
+  * Encoding domain objects into rows for database insertion
-* Functors for using these queries to interact with a database
+  * Orchestrating query execution with a database

 ### Goals